aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_2.md

 ![frontend good](/images/pixie/2-servicestats-1.png)

 If you filter for the status **404** codes, the requests that error out, you can see all the failed requests for the "PIXIE" hat the users wanted to try out.
+Click into one of the requests with a `REQ_PATH` of `/undefined`.
 As shown by the response body, the frontend is trying to request for an "undefined" hat: *this means that it's likely not the frontend's fault.*

 ![frontend bad](/images/pixie/2-servicestats-2.png)